xianglitheonly/EC2-monitor-solution/README.md

 ## Ansible

-Two Ansible playbook files will be used.
+* Two Ansible playbook files will be used.
 One for Grafana and Prometheus deployment and one for applications test for ensuring the deployment is successful.
-There is no ansible.cfg file for configuration because it will be using a build-in function in Jenkins ansiblePlaybook() to specify the inventory file.
-The other configurations could be specified using Ansible environment valuables at the top of the Jenkinsfile.
+* There is no ansible.cfg file for configuration because it will be using the build-in function in Jenkins ansiblePlaybook() to specify the inventory file.
+* The other configurations could be specified using Ansible environment valuables at the top of the Jenkinsfile.